Buckle in and have your credit card at the ready as check out 17 of the most rare Xbox 360 games and how much they’re worth!

 Though the other console versions are more readily available and much cheaper, Cars 3: Driven to Win remains very desirable for collectors.
-It is one of the most rare Xbox 360 games and Very few UK copies are available via eBay at the moment, but they’re listed at around £45.

 The Crash Time games are based on a German TV show called Alarm für Cobra 11 – which is still running even now, twenty five years after the first episode aired.